 It’s the time of year when many of our school-age volunteers start to plan their summer holidays – which may include signing up for volunteer programmes abroad.
 While working to help a community, an individual or the environment, you as a volunteer also benefit - whether you’re learning a new language, becoming a qualified diver, or improving soft skills such as team building and presenting.

-Why did you choose the specific Short-term Special that you did?
+Why did you choose the specific High School Special that you did?

 Lisa: I chose the Law & Business project in Chengdu followed by the Human Rights project in Cape Town because I have an interest in these areas and it was the perfect way to explore these interests in a safe and well organised environment.
 It is very rare for an 18 year old to go into law firms in China and speak to directors about their business and this uniqueness really attracted me to the project.
 I had always wanted to help people in disadvantaged areas and the project in Cape Town enabled me to go to a township and run a food distribution service which gave me the opportunity to help, even in a small way - but it meant a lot to the people of the township.

 Stephanie: I have always been interested in marine conservation and wanted to do this as my degree but wanted to make sure it was right for me, so I decided to volunteer on the Conservation in Thailand High School Special.
 I only wanted to do a short volunteer project because it was my first time away from home on my own.

 Bessie: The reason I chose the Archaeology High School Special in Peru was because I had a keen interest in history and was considering archaeology as a degree subject at the time.
 I wanted to gain experience and learn more about the Incan culture, and I knew that if I didn’t study archaeology I would study history, so the project would still be linked; I also wanted to do as much travelling as I could before going to university and Peru was definitely high on my list of places I wanted to visit!

 Did your chosen project help you in any way in terms of your studies or career?